-Flanders is and always has been a state of the arts and always will.
-Today new generations of contemporary artists continue to build on an age-old artistic tradition in Flanders, as do international artists who are inspired by the region’s heritage treasures.
-A number of impressive contemporary art festivals, due to take place imminently, will demonstrate this fact.
+Flanders is and always has been a state of the arts and will continue to be exactly that.
+Today, new generations of contemporary artists continue to build on an age-old artistic tradition in Flanders, as do international artists who are inspired by the region’s heritage treasures.
+A number of impressive contemporary art festivals demonstrate this.

 Global art history wouldn’t be the same without Flanders.
 Centuries ago, Flemish Masters such as Jan van Eyck, Pieter Bruegel and Peter Paul Rubens were defining figures in the art world.
 Since then, countless generations of their successors have followed in their footsteps.
 With leading names such as Luc Tuymans, Michaël Borremans and Jan Fabre, Flanders continues to play a contributing role in this field.
 But there’s even more to discover in its world-leading museums and galleries, paying homage to this wealth of talent.
-Forthcoming art festivals will be sure to add to its art repertoire, in the coming months:
+The contemporary art festivals live now are sure to add to its art repertoire.

 1. Triennial Bruges

 Beautiful Bruges is living, breathing proof of age-old heritage and cutting-edge contemporary art co-existing together.
 Its historic city centre – a unique UNESCO World Heritage Site – is the magnificent backdrop for Triennial Bruges, bringing contemporary art and architecture to the city.